-Contouring is one of those makeup techniques that can seem really scary and difficult.
-Especially when you see those face charts with a zillion stripes and triangles, but I promise, it’s actually really easy.
+Contouring is one of those makeup techniques that can seem really intimidating, especially when you see those face charts with a zillion stripes and triangles.

-When done properly, no one will even know you’ve contoured your face and it should take you less than a minute.
-I promise!
+When done properly, no one will even know you’ve contoured your face, it will enhance your natural bone structure, and it should take you less than a minute.

-Foundation creates an excellent base that smoothes out the tones in skin.
+Foundation evens out tones in skin and creates a beautiful base for the rest of your makeup.
 Contour adds shadow and depth back in to your skin.

 If you were painting, think of foundation as the canvas and contour as the shadows.
 Shadows give a painting life and make it seem real.